Unidata/awips2/docs/index.md

 ## Distributed Computing

 AWIPS makes use of service-oriented architecture to request, process, and serve real-time meteorological data.
-Because AWIPS was originally developed for use on internal NWS forecast office networks, where operational installations of AWIPS can consist of a dozen servers or more, Unidata modified the package to be more applicable in the University setting.
-Because the AWIPS source code was hard-coded with the NWS network configuration, the early Unidata releases were stripped of operation-specific configurations and plugins, and released specifically for standalone installation.
+Because AWIPS was originally developed for use on internal NWS forecast office networks, where operational installations of AWIPS can consist of a dozen servers or more, we have modified the package to be more applicable in the University setting.
+Our releases of AWIPS are stripped of operation-specific configurations and plugins.
+Originally, our EDEX installations were released specifically for standalone installation.
 This made sense given that a single EDEX instance with a Solid State Drive (SSD) could handle most of the entire NOAAport data volume.
 However, with GOES-R(16) now online, and more gridded forecast models being created at finer temporal and spatial resolutions, there was a need to distribute EDEX data decoding in order to handle this firehose of data.

 * Read More: [Distributed EDEX](edex/distributed-computing)